 I would suggest that each time a candidate for Representative wins a particular office for the second time, in order to be reelected for the third time, they should be required to have 6% more votes (one for each year) than their opponent.
 Each subsequent attempt at reelection should require a cumulative 2% additional vote separation.
 If their popularity increases, they stay in office, if it goes down, a lesser person with no giveaways, no people in her pocket, or in their bag, gets to represent the people.
 The bad guys, the incumbents become easy to throw out.

 So, let's say that there is a 13-term Congressman running in your district.
 That would mean that this Congressman would need to get 6 + 22 = 28 more points than the challenger in order to continue in office.
 A three term Congressman running for # 4 would need 6 + 2 = 8 more points than their opponent in order to win.
 For Senators, it would be based on years So to run for term #2 after having served 6 years, a senatorial candidate would need 6 plus 6 = 12 more points than their opponent.
 For term #3, after having served 12 years, a senatorial candidate would need 18 more points than their opponent.
 Eventually they need too many points and are forced to step down.
 That's the idea!

 Many who cast deciding votes believe that this is not their problem.
 They are America-astute enough to vote in each election and vote for the best person.
 Politicians often argue that they would support term limits if the people of their district really wanted them.
 Unfortunately, politicians do not address the underlying issues that lead to a lack of participation by voters in the election process.

 Some argue that term limits remove the voter from his/her responsibility to hold elected officials accountable.
 Some others argue that when term limits is applied strictly, good politicians (perhaps an oxymoron) are tossed out with the bad, strictly based on their years of service.
 The truth recently is that if the few good politicians were to be thrown out with this lot of mostly bad actors in Congress today, it would be for the good of the country.
-Our country is falling apart and we have all 435 members of the house, and all 00 Senators, claiming to represent we the people.
-But, they do not represent us or America would no be so messed up right now.
+Our country is falling apart and we have all 435 members of the house, and all 100 Senators, claiming to be indispensable to represent we the people.
+But, they do not represent us or America would not be so messed up right now.
 We need to even the score by helping non-politicians get elected.
 If the politicians are that great then it should not be a big issue for them to get six or even 18 more points than an unknown challenger.

 The Founders thought the people would be smarter than we seem to be.
 They could not imagine that we would put the same corrupt representatives in office time and time again.
 Term limits were supposed to be determined by the people by not reelecting scoundrels back into office.
 We the people are at fault for that.
 We are to blame for sure.